bwt/OpenPaperView/README.md

     openssl genrsa -out client_private.key 4096
     ```

-1. Create a certificate request, the `Common Name` can be anything as long as it is not empty :
+1. Create a certificate request.
+You will be asked for a `Common Name`, it can be anything as long as it is not empty :

     ```bash
     openssl req -new -key client_private.key -out client_request.csr